bdurand/simple_thread_pool/README.md

 ### Error handling.

 All error handling must be conducted inside the execute block.
 The main thread will not be notified of any exceptions.
-You can use the `synchronized` method on the thread pool if you need to work data from the main thread.
+You can use the `synchronize` method on the thread pool if you need to work with data from the main thread.

 Example of how you can track any errors in a shared array.